HIGH PRICE OF HIGHER EDUCATION NOT PAYING OFF FOR LATINOS IN MASSACHUSETTS

-In a state filled with high performing, world-renowned ivy-league universities, you’d think the outcomes for students who attend public institutions in Massachusetts would be remarkable as well.
+In a state filled with high performing, world-renowned ivy-league universities, you would think that the outcomes for students who attend public institutions in Massachusetts would be remarkable as well.

 Despite Boston boasting some of the most prestigious institutions in the country with countless colleges and universities at every corner, Boston residents are increasingly less likely to be able to afford even public institutions.
-The reality is Massachusetts has one of the highest state college costs in the country, coming to about 25% higher than the national average.
-Living in this city overflowing with expensive colleges and having the highest economic disparities between Latinos and Whites nationwide can be intimidating for first-generation students growing up in Boston.
+The reality is that Massachusetts has one of the highest state college costs in the country (25% higher than the national average).
+Living in a city overflowing with expensive colleges and having the highest economic disparities between Latinos and Whites nationwide can be intimidating for first-generation students growing up in Boston.

 So why is this the case?

-For one, Massachusetts public four-year institutions charge the 8th highest tuition and fees in the nation and these costs have risen 12% in just the past 5 years, making these experiences unattainable for much of the city’s Latino population.
+For one, Massachusetts' public four-year institutions charge the 8th highest tuition fees in the nation.
+These costs have risen 12% in just the past 5 years, making the college experience unattainable for much of the city’s Latino population.

-Two, the college preparation gaps between White students and students of color are larger in MA than in nearly all other states.
-Public institutions in Massachusetts require that students take MassCore Track* courses during high school before applying to colleges.
+Second, the college preparation gaps between White students and students of color are the largest in Massachusetts than in nearly any other state.
+Public institutions in Massachusetts require students to take MassCore Track* courses during high school before applying to colleges.
 However, not all public schools provide MassCore, leaving our students unable to attend a four-year public institution with no fault of their own.
-Latino students are also less than half as likely to take an AP test in Massachusetts compared to Latino students elsewhere in the nation.
+Latino students are also less than half as likely to take an Advanced Placement exam in Massachusetts compared to Latino students elsewhere in the nation.

-In addition to the lack of college preparation gaps, language barriers can also leave students taking remedial courses in college, which can be costlier in the long-run.
-One in three MA public school graduates attending state institutions is required to enroll in at least one remedial course (74% higher nationally).
-This phenomenon greatly affects the time to graduation, and increases costs for families who already have a hard time paying for student tuition.
-The high costs of schooling also leave some students from lower-income families to work while going to school.
-Because of this they are more likely to drop to part time school hours or drop out completely.
+In addition, language barriers also leave students to take remedial courses in college, which can cost more in the long-run.
+One in three Massachusetts public school graduates attending state institutions are required to enroll in at least one remedial course (74% higher than the national average).
+This phenomenon greatly affects on-time graduation and increases costs for families who already struggle with affording college tuition.
+The high costs of education also leaves some students from lower-income families to work while going to school.
+Because of this, they are more likely to drop to part-time hours or out of school completely.

 You might be asking what you can do to help change the outcomes for Latino youth in Massachusetts?